siacus/flourishing-i-challenge/README.md

 Given the scalability challenge, this project analyzes in parallel also the so-called *migration mood* and the perception of *corruption*.
 Well-being, migration mood and corruption are topics that are tradionally studied in couples (migration mood vs happiness; migration and corruption; corruption and well-being).
 This research project will study the interplay of these three large areas of research.

 ## Methodology

+## How to build the setup you to run inference on fasrc
 ```
 ### This will setup you to run inference on fasrc
 ### Do not use mamba, use conda/minicoda and give the exact same commands or gpu workflow won't work